bds310/bds310.github.io/syllabus.md

 - **45%** Two in-class quizzes (10/22 and 11/20) and a Final Exam (12/10, 9:30 AM)
 - **10%** Attendance and participation.
 I expect that all students attend lectures and at least half of recitation sections.
 There will be online sign-ins for lecture and recitation sections.

-IF your attendance at lecture is >75%, you will receive full 10% credit.
-Otherwise, your credit will correspond to overall attendance rate at lecture and recitation.
+To receive full credit for attendance and participation, you must attend >=75% of all lectures AND >=50% of all recitation sessions.

 - Assignment of Grades
   - A >=93